 Soooooo, yeah.
 I am pretty confident in its safety…

-Charly’s car seat, as a brand ambassador for BeSafe and for #CarseatFullstop, should finally be arriving in South Africa late this or early next week!
-We (Charly) chose the colour “fresh black cab” for her seat, because “black is my colour”.
-She has felt the need to remind me that this seat is really nice “actually”, but it “actually” isn’t the black one which is her one.
-Other than her usual morning tantrums of the harness being tooooo tight (with all the screaming that entails), which is “much better” after I pretend to loosen it (I don’t); she is loving her seat.
-I have figured out that it is the rubber grip strip under the harness belts that make her feel restricted, because she isn’t used to it.
+Other than her usual morning tantrums of the harness being tooooo tight (with all the screaming that entails)… Which is “much better” after I pretend to loosen it (I don’t)… she is loving her seat.
+It turns out that the rubber grip strip under the harness belts made her feel stuck, because it was a new sensation.
 That rubber keeps the harness from slipping from her shoulders.
 It is a safety feature and already after a week of using the seat, she is noticing it less.

 With statistics saying that up to 93% of people aren’t strapping in their kids… We ALL know somebody who is adding to that number.